Romans 14

 It is no light matter to cause harm to one of God's children.
 Mat 18:6

-''Since Christ was willing to die for that weak brother, certainly we ought to be willing to refrain from eating something or doing something that would hurt him in his Christian walk.''
+"Since Christ was willing to die for that weak brother, certainly we ought to be willing to refrain from eating something or doing something that would hurt him in his Christian walk."
 [McGee]

 14:16 Let not then your good be evil spoken of {GK=blasphemeo, to be a cause of blasphemy}:

-'your good'- may refer to -- 14:17 For the kingdom of God is not meat and drink;
+14:17 For the kingdom of God is not meat and drink;

 but righteousness,